OpenCL On OS X Basics

-Although kernels are enqueued for execution by host applications written in C, C++, or Objective C, a kernel must be compiled separately to be customized for the device on which it is going to run.
+Although kernels are enqueued for execution by host applications written in C, C++, or Objective-C, a kernel must be compiled separately to be customized for the device on which it is going to run.
 You can write your OpenCL kernel source code in a separate file or include it inline in your host application source code.

 OpenCL kernels can be:

-Compiled at compile time, then run when queued by the host application
+Compiled at compile time, then run when queued by the host application.

-Compiled and then run at runtime when queued by the host application
+Compiled and then run at runtime when queued by the host application.

-Run from a previously-built binary
+Run from a previously-built binary.

 A work item is a parallel execution of a kernel on some data.
 It is analogous to a thread.
-Each kernel is executed upon hundreds of thousands of work items
+Each kernel is executed upon hundreds of thousands of work items.

 Essential Development Tasks

-In OS X v10.7, the OpenCL development process includes these major steps:
+As of OS X v10.7, the OpenCL development process includes these major steps: